penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Restaurant Ordering Database] <a name="Purpose of this project is to implement user roles, admin privileges, and basic security rules.
-Ideally, to manage data access, enforce least privilege, and document the security setup.
+# 📖 [Restaurant Ordering Database]
+The purpose of this project is to implement user roles, admin privileges, and basic security rules.
+Thus, manage data access, enforce least privilege, and document the security setup.
 "></a>

 ## 🛠 Built With <a name="built-with"></a>